The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 Our first finding is that marginal enrollees in the affirmative action tracks were only slightly less likely to graduate from UERJ than those in the general track.
-The first row of Panel B shows the effects of enrolling in a UERJ program on the likelihood of graduating from that program by nine years later.
-64 percent of marginal affirmative action enrollees graduated by this time, as compared with 68--71 percent of marginal enrollees in the general tracks.
-The similarity of these graduation rates is striking since marginal affirmative action admits scored 1.5 standard deviations below those in the general track on the entrance exam.
+The first row of Panel B shows how enrolling in a UERJ program affected the likelihood of graduating from that program by nine years later.
+64 percent of marginal affirmative action enrollees graduated by this time, as compared with 68--71 percent of marginal general track enrollees.
+The similarity of these graduation rates is striking since the admission scores of marginal affirmative action enrollees were 1.5 standard deviations lower on average.

 UERJ enrollment did not significantly affect the likelihood that individuals worked in the formal sector.
-Our measures of formal employment are indicators for appearing in the RAIS data at any time in 6--9 or 10--13 years after application.
+Our measures of formal employment are indicators for appearing in the RAIS at any time in 6--9 or 10--13 years after application.
 In the affirmative action tracks, the formal employment rates for marginally-rejected applicants are above 70 percent in both time periods (column E), and the 2SLS RD coefficients are close to zero (column F).
-For pre-AA applicants, we find a positive and statistically significant effect on early-career formal employment (Panel B), but this effect does not persist into the later time period (Panel C).
+For pre-AA applicants, we find a positive and significant effect on early-career formal employment (Panel B), but this effect does not persist into the later time period (Panel C).

-Importantly, we find that affirmative action students experienced an increase in early-career earnings from attending UERJ.
-For marginal affirmative action compliers, UERJ enrollment caused a 14 percent increase in mean hourly wages measured 6--9 years after application.
-The gain in early-career monthly earnings was \$110 (in 2019 U.S.\ dollars), which is similar as a percentage of mean below-threshold earnings.
-Panel C of Figure \ref{fig:rd} shows visual evidence of a discontinuity in the early-career hourly wages of marginally-admitted affirmative action applicants (black triangles).
+Importantly, affirmative action students experienced an increase in early-career earnings from attending UERJ.
+UERJ enrollment caused a 14 percent increase in the mean hourly wages of affirmative action compliers measured 6--9 years after application.
+The gain in early-career monthly earnings was \$110 (in 2019 U.S.\ dollars).
+Panel C of Figure \ref{fig:rd} shows visual evidence of a discontinuity in the early-career hourly wages of marginally-admitted affirmative action students (black triangles).
 The RD coefficient for monthly earnings is roughly one-fifth of the earnings gap between marginally-rejected general and affirmative action applicants (\$1,391 vs.\ \$817).
 Thus UERJ's affirmative action policy meaningfully reduced early-career earnings inequality among applicants on the margin of admission.